Skip to content

 Entity Salience

-Entity Salience measures how prominently specific entities like companies, people, and concepts are associated with particular topics in AI training data and real-time retrieval.
+Entity Salience measures how prominently specific entities, companies, people, and concepts alike, are associated with particular topics in AI training data and real-time retrieval.

-High entity salience increases the probability of citation when AI systems generate responses about related topics.
+High entity salience raises the probability of citation when AI systems generate responses about related topics.
 The Starr Conspiracy tracks entity salience as a leading indicator of AEO performance across client engagements.

 Schema Optimization